 Because of how beneficial CBT-I is with treating insomnia, there is a push to create online CBT-I platforms and apps.
 You could skip seeing a therapist and use CBT-I as a self-help technique instead, so don’t be afraid to Google for online CBT-I options so you don’t have to wait to get support from a therapist.

 Fortunately, Erten Uyumaz, Feijs, and Hu (2021) have reviewed several readily available CBT-I apps that you can download to help with your insomnia.
-All reviewed based on their CBT-I merits and usefulness (see below).
+All were reviewed based on their CBT-I merits and usefulness (see below).

 Techniques